ntucllab/libact/docs/examples/label_digits.rst

 .. image:: ./label_digits.png
    :alt: snapshot of label digits example

-On top, it is the learning curve of ucertainty sampling and random sampling.
+The figure on the top is the learning curve of ucertainty sampling and random sampling.
 X-axis is the number samples of queried, and Y-axis is the corresponding error rate.
 The figure on the button is the sample that human should assign label to.

 Full source code: